Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Simulations

 We consider the following RCT DGP with an effect modifier that is (possibly) subject to measurement error:

-Here, $W_1$ and $W_2$ are prognostic variables and $V$ is a true but possibly mismeasured effect modifier.
-The measurement error of $V$ is introduced through $M$, a Bernoulli random variable with probability $m$ representing the likelihood of $V$ being replaced by Bernoulli random variable $U$.
-Thus, $V^\text{obs}$ is the observed effect modifier subject to measurement error; $V$, $U$, and $M$ are unobserved.
+Here, $W_1$ and $W_2$ are prognostic variables and $W_{3} \in V$ is a true but possibly mismeasured effect modifier.
+The measurement error of $W_{3}$ is introduced through $M$, a Bernoulli random variable with probability $m$ representing the likelihood of $W_{3}$ being replaced by Bernoulli random variable $R$.
+Thus, $W_{3}^\text{obs}$ is the observed effect modifier subject to measurement error; $W_{3}$, $R$, and $M$ are unobserved.
 Binary variable $A$ represents the arm assignment, and $Y$ is the continuous outcome variable.

 In this numerical experiment, we aim to detect treatment effect heterogeneity in four different effect modifier measurement error scenarios: $m \in \{0, 1/3, 2/3, 1\}$.
-We accomplish this by performing hypothesis tests about the homogeneous ITE assumption using the absolute differential variance estimators, $\Psi_\text{OS}$, $\Psi_\text{TMLE}$, $\Psi_\text{CFOS}$, and $\Psi_\text{CFTMLE}$.
+We accomplish this by performing hypothesis tests about the second-moment homogeneous treatment effect hypothesis using the absolute differential variance estimators $\Psi_\text{OS}$, $\Psi_\text{TMLE}$, $\Psi_\text{CFOS}$, and $\Psi_\text{CFTMLE}$.
 These estimators' nuisance parameters are estimated with (misspecified) main-terms linear models, reflecting the standard practice for covariate adjustment in RCTs \citep{fdaAdjustingCovariatesRandomized2024}, with the exception of the propensity scores.
-These estimators use the known propensity scores instead.
+These differential variance estimators use the known propensity scores instead.
 We then benchmark these tests against the treatment effect heterogeneity omnibus test of \citet{chernozhukovGenericMachineLearning2018} implemented in the \textit{grf} R package for the causal forest CATE estimator \citep{grf}, comparing their empirical power at a significance cutoff of $0.05$.